-In all of the orchestras listed below the week at Big Noise consists of a mix of full orchestra rehearsals, sectional rehearsals (all of the same instruments together), musicianship sessions and individual or paired lessons with their teacher.
+For all groups, a typical week at Big Noise consists of a mix of full orchestra rehearsals, sectional rehearsals (all of the same instruments together), musicianship sessions and instrumental lessons (either one-to-one or in small groups) with their teacher.

-The Purple Year One group is made up mainly of P3s.
-In many ways the first year is the most important year for string players as it is when we learn the building blocks of our chosen instrument: how to sit/stand, how to hold the instrument, how to hold the bow and how to make a really good sound on the open strings (no fingers) and how to begin to read music.
+In many ways the first year is the most important year for string players as it is when we learn the building blocks of our chosen instrument: how to sit/stand, how to hold the instrument/bow, how to make a beautiful sound and how to read simple musical notation.